 Are You a California Resident?

-At certain times of the year, California residents (or specifically SoCal residents at times) are able to take advantage of resident 3-day ticket promos and really save money.
+At certain times of the year, California residents are able to take advantage of resident 3-day ticket promos and really save money.
 People with specific zip codes can purchase 3-day tickets to Disneyland.
 These tickets can be used over a longer period of time or three days in a row.
-In the winter and spring, look for Disneyland Promo tickets for use from early January through late May.
-They bring the price down to as low as about $64 per day!
+In the winter and spring, look for Disneyland Promo tickets for use from Jan.
+1 through most of May.
+They bring the park hopper admission ticket price down to as low as about $83 per day!
+Save even more when you purchase through Undercover Tourist.
+Buy and reserve early because the park reservations for these tickets do fill up, especially the last month they can be used.
+They can go up in price or go off sale weeks before they end.

-In summer, usually mid-June through late-September, you might be able to jump on a summer promo ticket, which is good for three separate days and a hoppin' good deal.
-In 2024, kids could visit for as low as $47 per day!
+In summer, usually mid-May through mid-August, you might be able to jump on a summer promo ticket, which is always a hoppin' good deal.
+In summer 2026, it's a Kids Park Hopper Ticket for as low as $48 per day through Undercover Tourist.

-Are You Staying at a Disneyland Resort Hotel?
+Are You Staying at a Disneyland Resort Hotel or a Nearby Hotel?

 Are You Using Lightning Lanes?